 How Does Power of Attorney Work?

-A power of attorney (POA) is a legal document that lets your loved one (the principal) appoint a trusted person (called an agent) to manage their affairs to the extent that they choose.
+A power of attorney (POA) is a legal document that lets your loved one (the principal) designate a trusted individual as their agent (or attorney-in-fact) to manage their affairs based on specified terms and limits.

 There are several kinds of power of attorney documents, including:

 - Medical power of attorney

 By selecting the correct type of power of attorney, the person creating the POA can decide when the agent’s powers begin and end and what actions the agent can take on their behalf.